 Birding Hotspot – Grass Lake

 Another birding hotspot in Shoreview is Grass Lake, which is also a part of the Vadnais-Snail Lakes Regional Park system.
-The main vegetation here is the deepwater cattail marsh with floating mats.
-On both the east and west shoreline of the lake, patches of oak can be found.
+The main vegetation here is the deepwater cattail marsh with floating mats, on both the east and west shorelines of the lake, patches of oak can be found.
 There is a mixture of swamp shrubs and grasslands that are prevalent on the north side of the park.
 Here at Grass Lake is where Marsh Wrens, Osprey, and Red-Shouldered Hawks commonly nest.
 Common Loons are often seen in the spring and summer, and many sparrow species stopover here during their return migration.

 Location: Grass Lake is reached by turf and paved trails from the parking area off of Gramsie Road.
 The parking lot can be reached by taking the Victoria St. exit from I-694 and going north to Gramsie Rd., then east to the MacKubin Rd.
 Intersection.
 The entrance is on your right.

 For more information on these birding hotspots and others, contact Ramsey County Parks and Recreation Department at (651) 748-2500 or www.co.ramsey.mn.us/parks for more information.